zoltanm/satisfactory_mods/Truss/Readme.txt

 Add 4 items, if you no longer have what you are producing.

-Just like any other mod, then copy NuclearWasteRecycle.pak and NuclearWasteRecycle.sig to SatisfactoryEarlyAccess\FactoryGame\Content\Paks.
+Just like any other mod, then copy Truss.pak and Truss.sig to SatisfactoryEarlyAccess\FactoryGame\Content\Paks.

 zoltanm